sst/sst/www/docs/constructs/v1/Topic.md

 - __permissions__ [`Permissions`](Permissions)

+Attaches the list of permissions to a given subscriber by index

 #### Examples

-### Giving a specific subscriber some permissions

-Allow the first subscriber function to access S3.

 ```js {5}
 const topic = new Topic(this, "Topic", {